 For more protein (which I wasn’t too worried about thanks to the cashew queso), you could easily add something like cooked black beans, Smoky Chipotle Tempeh, or even quinoa.

-I hope you all LOVE this bowl!
+I hope you all LOVE this butternut squash bowl!
 It’s:

 This would make the perfect weeknight meal or even a great dish for hosting, as the recipe can easily be double or tripled.
 It’s delicious on its own, but it would also pair well with my Ginger Beer Margaritas, Mexican Quinoa Salad, or Vegan Kale Chip Nachos!